LRYMND/v-link/README.md

 This guide involves adding an aftermarket touchscreen to the 6.5" LCD to enhance the usability.
 This is optional but I highly recommend it.
 Don't expect the same responsiveness as your smartphone though.

 To swap the display, you will have to disassemble your original RTI unit and take all the display components out.
 Afterwards you will need to mount the touchscreen to your LCD panel and glue the new display/touchscreen unit into the RTI frame.
-The buck converter as well as the display and touch screen drivers are mounted to the backside of the LCD panel because space is quiet limited.
+The buck converter as well as the display and touch screen drivers are mounted to the backside of the LCD panel because space is quite limited.
 More information can also be found in laurynas' repo.

 ![SCREENMOD IMAGE](repo/screenmod.jpg?raw=true "Screen Mod")

 ## 3 | Raspberry PSU

-The power supply should fulfill some critical demands and available solutions are quiet bulky.
+The power supply should fulfill some critical demands and available solutions are quite bulky.

 - Raspi boots when igniton is turned ON
 - Raspi gracefully shuts off when ignition is turned off